nekrutnikolai/mysite/content/posts/black-belt-essay.md

 ***Add commenting to this post so I can answer questions***

+### Make an account with GitHub

+Make an account with [GitHub](https://github.com/join) so that we can store the website securely on the cloud and store revisions.

+### Make a repository for your website

+Press the New button under Repositories to create a GitHub repository.

+### Clone the repository to your computer [reorganize the order of these st]

 ### Opening terminal

 Open the Macintosh application **Terminal**.
 It should look like this: